September Meeting – Adam VK2YK/VK5GA – “The GreenGube (IO-117) Experience!”

 • 439.400 MHz (50mW transmit power)

 As usual, liaison will be on the VK5RSB Summertown 70cm repeater which operates on 439.900 (-5MHz) 91.5 CTCSS.
-Please come up on the repeater so we know how you are faring throughout the evening!
+Please come up on the repeater so we know who is out hunting, and how you are faring throughout the evening!
+If we don’t hear from your, we may recover the foxes before you find them!

 The event is open to anyone with radio direction finding equipment, with the foxes hidden within the bounds shown on the above map.
 We would love to see you there!